 Studies have found that the prevalence of disrespect and abuse of women in childbirth includes instances of verbal and physical abuse, lack of consent and confidentiality, abandonment/neglect, and discrimination and detention in health facilities and ranges widely .
 Evidence suggests such mistreatment can lead to poor outcomes, reduces trust in the health system, and impacts future care-seeking .
 Additionally, health system constraints can result in disrespect and abuse of health workers—many of whom are women .

 While there is an increasing awareness around the need to improve the experience of childbirth care, more must be done to identify and promote promising approaches, interventions, and practical metrics and support the implementation of policies and strategies that advance respectful care.

-Learn more about Respectful Maternity Care in the pages below:
+Learn more about Respectful Maternal Care in the pages below: